Inflectra/spira-documentation/docs/IDE_Integration/Visual Studio Code.md

 If you like, you can prevent displaying a particular item type.
 This can be particularly useful if you only want to view your assigned tasks, which should also decrease load times.
-To accomplish this, simply search
-\'spira\' in settings and switch any of the \'showType\' settings to false.
+To accomplish this, simply search 'spira' in settings and switch any of the 'showType' settings to false.
 See the image below for an example:

 ![Disable